patchew-project/qemu/docs/devel/migration.rst

  - End

-    The listen thread can now quit, and perform the cleanup of migration state, the migration is now complete.
+    The listen thread already exited, and perform the cleanup of migration state, the migration has been completed.

 Source side page maps
 ---------------------